On the Borel-Cantelli Lemmas, the Erd\H{o}s-R\'enyi Theorem, and the Kochen-Stone Theorem: Quantitative Erd o s-R e nyi Theorem

 \subsection{Necessity for use of metastability}

 We wish to show that there is no effective bound on the witness $n$ in (\ref{kochen-stone-eq-4}), so that the approach via metastability is necessary.
-To this end we need examples where the Kochen-Stone inequality (\ref{kochen-stone-ineq}) is actually an equality with $P[A_i~\mbox{i.o.}] < 1$.
-To do this we will use the following result of Yan which shows that the diagonal terms in the sums on the right-hand side of the inequality are negligible:
+To this end, we will need examples where the Kochen-Stone inequality (\ref{kochen-stone-ineq}) is actually an equality with $\PP[A_i~\mbox{i.o.}] < 1$.
+To do this we will use the following result of Yan which shows that the diagonal terms in the sums on the right-hand side of the inequality are negligible.
+Yan's sketch of the proof in \cite{yan06} is very terse, so we give more detail here.